simplyblock/vela-studio/README.md

         </a>
 </p>

 [Vela](https://vela.simplyblock.io) is a self-hostable, serverless Postgres development platform.
-It provides instant database branching, independent scaling of compute and storage, and enterprise-grade access control — all deployable in your own cloud.
+Built on a high-performance distributed storage layer, it provides instant database branching, independent scaling of compute and storage, and enterprise-grade access control — all deployable in your own cloud.
+Enterprise-grade features and toolkit developers love in one product.

 **Vela Studio** is the web interface for managing projects, databases, and resources across your Vela environment.